ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `endorsed-triple-record` has the following parameters:

-* `condition`: Search criteria applied to the ACS that determines if the `endorsement` applies.
+* `condition`: Search criteria applied to the ACS that determine if the `endorsement` applies.
 * `endorsement`: Claims to be added to the ACS.

 To process a `endorsed-triple-record` the `condition` is compared with entries from the ACS.